 If you want to stop a creative from serving with a particular ad, just change its setting in the Include in rotation column (set it to NO to exclude it from creative rotation in the assigned ad).
 Learn more about status

 Select items in your campaign and click Edit assignments.
-Your items must be the same type and fit the same size placement (with matching or flexible dimensions).
+Your items must be the same type and fit the same size placement.
 They also must be compatible with the same rendering environment (display, in-stream, etc.).
 Learn more

 You can also replace creatives in your ads.
 Select creatives, click Replace creatives, and choose replacements.
-DCM will remove your creatives from all the assigned ads and swap in your replacement creatives instead.
+Campaign Manager will remove your creatives from all the assigned ads and swap in your replacement creatives instead.
 Learn more

 First, make sure you have the right rows and columns showing in your campaign: Find the "Views" menu at the top of your campaign.
 Click Views > Customize views.